-Based in a small unit in the village of Staveley in the Lake District, Aiguille Alpine have been quietly making rucksacks and other outdoor equipment since 1987.
+Based in a small unit in the village of Staveley in the Lake District, Aiguille Alpine has been quietly making rucksacks and other outdoor equipment since 1987.
 Their rucksacks have a reputation for longevity and straightforward functionality and are all manufactured in-house: if you call or visit, you may well be speaking to the person who makes your sack.
 I first became aware of Aiguille about a year ago, when I needed a new sack to see me through my ML journey and double up for winter hill use.
 A slightly customised 37l Stratus with additional hip belt pouch fitted the bill, and more importantly my back, perfectly.
 So when the time came to replace my aging Montane Cobra 25l day sack, I knew where to look…

 Aiguille’s 27l El Nino is designed as a light weight (690g quoted, 676g measured), stripped down Alpine sack.
 However, it is also perfectly suited to life as a faff-free hill walker’s day sack.
 The single compartment is accessed by a zip opening around the top of the sack, facing the wearer.
 The chunky zip is protected from the worst of the elements by a storm flap.
 Accessibility is good, without the zip extending so far down the sides of the sack that the top compression straps need to be loosened or stuff risks falling out (my main criticism of the Cobra).